Galilia/NNP-project/README.md

 - `npm run prepare` - precommit husky
 - `npm run generate:slice` - Script to generate FSD slices
 - `postinstall` - Command to delete the .cache folder inside the node_modules folder of the project.
+- `remove-feature` - Command to remove feature flag with unused component/function declared in on or off.

 ## Project architecture
 The project was written in accordance with the methodology FEATURE SLICED DESIGN